This post may contain affiliate links. Read my disclosure policy.

 - Balsamic Roast Chicken

 You can also make it the day after the holiday and top it with leftover turkey, ham, or beef to make it a dinner salad that is light and fresh, but filling.
-Or serve it with soup you’ve made from your leftovers for a delicious soup and salad meal with one of these recipes:
+Or serve it with soup and some gluten free crescent rolls delicious soup and salad meal with one of these recipes:

 AVOCADO TOOL – I love these for making it quick and easy to slice an avocado.